Still Seek Him

 From the Internet:

 My background: I have been a believer in Jesus Christ since I was a child (Janice Neufeld), having been raised in a Bible-believing family and church.
 I graduated in 1973 from Pacific University in Fresno, CA, a Christian liberal arts college, with a major in Behavioral Science and minors in Bible and Music.
-My husband and I live in Winnemucca, Nevada and have two grown sons.
+I live in Winnemucca, Nevada and have two grown sons.
 I have served in several churches as a pianist and as a teacher (Sunday School, children's church, VBS).
 I have studied the Bible all my life and have been influenced by several good pastors (Lee W. Toms, and Bob Gillikin, 17 years) and especially by the late J. Vernon McGee (Thru the Bible Radio) and the late Henry Morris (Institute for Creation Research).
 I read and study about points of view other than my own, always comparing Scripture with Scripture.
 I consult a number of commentaries, but my most useful study tool is Strong's Exhaustive Concordance.
 (A handy way to use it is the e-Sword computer program.)
 I use the NASB (New American Standard Bible).

 I was fortunate over the years to have many good Bible teachers.
 Yet I found that Bible knowledge isn't enough; you need to learn to apply it to your life.
 I have tried to format my studies to have a balance of both.
 I have received so many positive comments from those I have shared these studies with, that I thought maybe I should share them with more people.
 Hopefully some will find them helpful.
 Feel free to copy these pages or email me with any comments.

 Why study the Bible?
 The Bible is about knowing God, and how we can have a relationship with Him, and salvation, through His Son Jesus Christ.
 It is not about "religion."
 Religion is about doing good things so God will accept you; the Bible is about what God has done for you.